How to use Yoast for SEO

 Please note: For websites with numerous product pages, Yoast has variables that can be used to create page title templates.

 The Slug section lets you edit the page or post URL.
 Ideally, you should include the focus keyword in the URL.

-Please note: Whenever you change the url of a page, you will need to consider the effect this will have on incoming links to this page.
+Please note: Whenever you change the URL of a page, you will need to consider the effect this will have on incoming links to this page.

-The Social tab allows you to add tags to your pages and blog posts, which improve the way the social share dialog window looks.
+The Social tab allows you to add tags to your pages and blog posts, which improves the way the social share dialog window looks.
 You can set the title, description, and image to lock in the messaging you want to share.